msveshnikov/landing-generator-autocode/README.md

 # TODO

--   add nice Generating spinner when Sonnet is building landing
--   make header with nice color
--   get rid of username
 -   add Template schema  and methods
+-   replace Winston with morgan